x-junyi/Scotty3D/docs/pathtracer/environment_lighting.md

     <source src="videos/Task7_EnvMap.mp4" type="video/mp4">
 </video>

 The final task of this assignment will be to implement a new type of light source: an infinite environment light.
-An environment light is a light that supplies incident radiance (really, the light intensity dPhi/dOmega) from all directions on the sphere.
+An environment light is a light that supplies incident radiance (really, the light intensity $$\frac{d\Phi}{d\Omega}$$) from all directions on the sphere.
 Rather than using a predefined collection of explicit lights, an environment light is a capture of the actual incoming light from some real-world scene; rendering using environment lighting can be quite striking.

 The intensity of incoming light from each direction is defined by a texture map parameterized by phi and theta, as shown below.

 ![envmap_figure](figures/envmap_figure.jpg)

 In this task you will implement `Env_Map::sample`, `Env_Map::pdf`, and `Env_Map::evaluate` in `student/env_light.cpp`.
 You'll start with uniform sampling to get things working, and then move onto a more advanced implementation that uses **importance sampling** to significantly reduce variance in rendered images.

+Note that for the purposes of this task, (0,0) is actually the **bottom left** of the HDR image, not the **top left**.
+Think about how this will affect your calculation of the $$\theta$$ value for a pixel.

 ---